American Institute of Architecture Students: 60th anniversary

-Grassroots 2022 is held in-person in Washington, D.C. for the first time in three years.
-Over 450 attendees participate in the event, an all-time high for the organization.
-A group of organizations that govern the profession of architecture, including the AIAS, come together and brand themselves as the 'alliance organizations' - president Cooper Moore (Kent State University) hosts the leadership of these organizations for the first meeting of the alliance a few months later.
-Supported by the Board and Staff, President Moore and Vice President Nicole Bass (City College of New York) oversee an increase in membership numbers for the first time in 7 years.
+Grassroots 2022 was held in-person in Washington, D.C. for the first time in three years.
+Over 450 attendees participated in the event, an all-time high for the organization.
+A group of organizations that govern the profession of architecture, including the AIAS, came together as the 'alliance organizations' - president Cooper Moore (Kent State University) hosted the leadership of these organizations for the first meeting of the alliance a few months later.
+Supported by the Board and Staff, President Moore and Vice President Nicole Bass (City College of New York) oversaw an increase in membership numbers for the first time in 7 years.